Youth Sex Trafficking Prevention Resources

 Learn about human trafficking in your area.
 Field assessments measure and evaluate the access to and delivery of services for trafficking victims in a community.

-Gang Trap is an interactive training tool for agencies and organizations that may come in contact with child sex trafficking victims in the United States, including law enforcement, social services, non-governmental organizations, and juvenile justice.
-This training tool offers a comprehensive guide to understanding domestic minor sex trafficking including the law, the role of vulnerability, pimp control and manipulation, and effective responses.
-The accompanying 40-minute training video offers four 10-minute segments that expand upon information presented in the guide and allows viewers to witness undercover investigation reports as well as interviews with victims.
+Domestic Minor Sex Trafficking – Prostituted Children in the United States, Identifying and Responding to America’s Trafficked Youth is an interactive training tool for agencies and organizations that may come in contact with child sex trafficking victims in the United States, including law enforcement, social services, non-governmental organizations, and juvenile justice.
+This training tool offers a comprehensive guide to understanding domestic minor sex trafficking including the law, victim profiles and vulnerabilities, pimp control and manipulation, and effective responses.
+The guide utilizes adult learning principles to maximize information retention by providing detailed instruction for group discussions and exercises.
+The accompanying 40-minute training video offers four 10-minute segments that expand upon information presented in the guide.
+Hear from experts and survivors, watch pimps engage with buyers and discover the reality of child sex trafficking in America.

 Congressional Testimony Transcripts